openshift/origin-metrics/README.md

 ### Enabling the Read Only Kubelet Endpoint

-Currently the kubelet endpoints are secured with certificate authentication and are not accessible to metric contianers.
+Currently the kubelet endpoints are secured with certificate authentication and are not accessible to metric containers.
 This is a known issue which is currently being worked on: https://github.com/openshift/origin/pull/4873

 Until this is properly fix in OpenShift, you will need to enable the RO endpoint for each of your nodes.

-For each of your node's `node-config.yaml` you will need to run the following command to enable read only access:
+For each node, you will need to update its `node-config.yaml` to enable read only access:

 	cat >> node-config.yaml << DONE
 	kubeletArguments: